pivotal/docs-tap/learning-center/getting-started/learning-center-operator.md

 ##<a id="registries"></a>Trusting unsecured registries

 One of the options available for workshops is to automatically deploy a container image registry each workshop session.
-When the Learning Center operator is configured to use a secure ingress with valid wildcard certificate, the image registry works out of the box.
+When the Learning Center operator is configured to use a secure ingress with a valid wildcard certificate, the image registry works out of the box.

 If the Learning Center operator is not set up to use secure ingress, the image registry is accessed over